margaretrl/ProFessUp/README.md

 Insert link here after compiled and uploaded to external source

-    To Run: navigate to app directory (pro_fess_up) and enter 'npm start', exit browser or ctrl C to quit
+    To Run: navigate to app directory (pro_fess_up) and enter 'npm start', exit browser or ctrl C to quit.
+Additionaly, navigate to server directory (server) and enter 'npm start', exit browser or ctrl C to quit.